-- Group size:Minimum of 2 and a maximum of 12 guests
+- Group size:A minimum of 2 and a maximum of 12 guests.

 *Saddle fitness is a MUST!

 - Riding Ability:Beginner to advanced.
-Beginners riders have to be fit and have a lot of trail riding hours under their belt.
+Beginners riders must be fit and have a lot of trail riding hours under their belt.
 Not sure what your riding experience is?
 Watch THIS video to find out.

-- Accommodation:The accommodation varies throughout the trip, with the majority of the nights spent camping in tents, but there will also be times you stay in Ger camps and hotels at the beginning and end of the ride.
-A Ger Camp is a Mongolian version of a motel with traditionally decorated gers for sleeping (usually shared rooms with 4 pax), separate dining hall and very basic facilities for shower and toilet.
+- Accommodation:The accommodation varies throughout the trip, with most nights spent camping in tents, but there will also be nights at the beginning and end of the ride when you'll stay in ger camps and hotels.
+A ger camp is the Mongolian version of a motel, with traditionally decorated gers for sleeping (usually shared rooms with 2-4 pax), a separate dining hall and very basic shower and toilet facilities.

-Single supplement is available on request - $85 USD per hotel night and $15 USD per tent night (NB: No single ger is available).
+Single supplement is available on request - $85 USD per hotel night and $15 USD per tent night (NB: single gers are not available).

 **For our solo globetrotters, with your comfort and privacy in mind, we recommend you budget for the single supplement for the camping portion of your trip so you have your own tent.